These healthy-ish vegan oat waffles are made with whole grains, minimal sugar, and simple pantry staples. Great for batch-cooking and freezing.

 - 1 3/4 cups unsweetened plant-based milk

-- 1 3/4 cups whole wheat pastry flour* (see note 1 for substitutions)
+- 1 3/4 cups whole wheat pastry flour* (see note below)

 - 1 tablespoon baking powder